 Which coffee is stronger, Americano or Cappuccino?

-Americano and cappuccinos both have the same amount of caffeine (a single espresso), but a cappuccino will taste smoother because of the higher milk content.
+Americano and cappuccinos are both espresso topped and both have the same amount of caffeine (one shot of espresso), but a cappuccino will taste smoother because of the higher milk content.

 What is stronger espresso or Americano?

-An americano is just espresso with hot water, so they have the same amount of caffeine.
+An americano is just a shot of espresso with hot water, so they have the same amount of caffeine.
 An Americano will not taste as bitter as an espresso, though.